Home » Joyful Living » Social/Spiritual » 5 Successful Relationship Strategies When Living With Chronic Disease

 Sometimes, when I get scared of our future or when I get afraid of being alone, instead of drawing closer to Doug, I pull away.

-I’m not proud of this behavior but I think one of the most prominent feelings Doug’s diagnosis brings up for me is a fear of abandonment.
+I’m not proud of this behavior, but I think one of the most prominent feelings Doug’s diagnosis brings up for me is a feelings of abandonment.
 And instead of sitting in this fear and recognizing it, sometimes I pull away instead.

 5. Experiment And Don’t Be Afraid To Try